blockchainofthings/Catenis-API-Docs/source/includes/environments.md

 # Environments

-The **Catenis Enterprise API ver.
+The **Catenis API ver.
 0.11** is available in the following environments.

 ## Sandbox